 The objective of ML is to find advanced statistical connections and patterns.
-While predefined rules also allow us to do that, the process is just much harder, time-consuming and ultimately not as accurate.
+While predefined rules also allow us to do that, the process is just much harder, time-consuming, and ultimately not as accurate.
 Moreover, once the algorithm of an ML model has been programmed, it learns by itself, which means less work on the developer’s part.
-Accuracy is another upside of the technology.
+Accuracy is another upside of technology.
 In one use case, rule-based models gave us about 50 percent correct answers, while machine learning achieved 80 percent!
 ML algorithms are able to uncover patterns that humans just can’t.

 Robotic and intelligent process automation

 Traditionally, developers automate processes by creating an overview of tasks, then connecting and scripting the necessary steps for automation.
 With robotic process automation (RPA), a computer develops this action list itself by watching users go through the tasks.
 So it is possible to automate your business flows without human interaction.
 However, humans still decide when and on what process RPA needs to run.

 Intelligent process automation (IPA) further enhances RPA by adding AI and ML capabilities such as image search, voice recognition, and face ID.
 These new technologies hold a lot of potential for increasing automation to levels never seen before.
 For instance, systems that automatically fill in corporate templates, such as invoices based on information extracted from digitized documents.